mxslk/DebugYourPain/content/posts/cohort_nov24.md

 {{< /hint >}}

-Here's what Cam says about going through our process:
+Here's what one of our past clients says about going through our process:
 {{< youtube MC7A5CM5w6Y >}}

 More on what to expect: